dexterTalha/purana_bazzar/README.md

 - Connect with firebase and place the google_services.json file inside android/app/
 - Enable the Google login, Phone login,
 - Create cloud firestore database
-- initialize cloud functions for chatting notification support (cloud function code present in cloud_function folder)
+- Initialize cloud functions for chatting notification support (cloud function code present in cloud_function folder)

 # MySQL and API - Things to create api and database
 - Model classes have structure of tables